be5invis/Sarasa-Gothic/README.md

 instead, the files would be in `out/ttc` directory.

-Please note tnat you will need *a lot of* memory to create TTCs, due to the huge quantity of subfamily-orthography combinations.
+Please note that you will need *a lot of* memory to create TTCs, due to the huge quantity of subfamily-orthography combinations.

 ## What are the names?